Edstro/resonance-rcm-module/README.md

 ## 📸 Activation Image

 🔗 Go to [x.com/waltsu76](https://x.com/waltsu76)
-🖼️ Look for the post containing the phrase:
+🖼️ Look for the posts containing the phrase:
 **“spread_resonance(x)”**

 _The images is the key.
 Without them, the module will remain inert._